Municipal Planning Commission

 How does the process work?

-When an application is made, to the Red River Planning District, for a variation or a conditional use permit, Red River Planning and the MPC will set a date to hear the application.
-In an effort to avoid delays in permit processing applications are heard as soon as both the MPC and Red River Planning are available to do so.
+When someone applies for a condtional use, or variance, Red River Planning and the MPC choose a date to hear the application.
+To avoid delays, applications are heard as soon as both groups are available.

-Notice is sent out to all property owners within 100 meters of the affected property 14 days before the meeting, in accordance with Section 169 (3) of The Planning Act.
-Notice is also posted at a centralized public location, such as the Village of Dunnottar Administration Office, the property in question, and on the Red River Planning website.
+A notice is sent to anyone who owns property within 100 metres of the application site.
+This notice is sent 14 days before the meeting, following the Planning Act.
+A notice is also posted at the Village office, on the property, and on the Red River Planning website.

 What is Council's Role?